SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    :align: center

-The ``switch`` statement determines if the point is on the red x-axis;
-on the orange y-axis;
-or somewhere else not on either axis.
+The ``switch`` statement determines if the point is on the red x-axis, on the orange y-axis, or elsewhere, on neither axis.

 The three ``switch`` cases declare placeholder constants ``x`` and ``y``, which temporarily take on one or both tuple values from ``anotherPoint``.